 In tinkering, we’ve come across the UpNext Beacon.
 It looks like they’re still in prototyping stage, but what I’ve seen in their Twitter feed look promising.
 It appears they’re building their own circuitry, not using a pre-built module (e.g. Bluegiga BLE-112A or the like).
 I can’t see from photos what the main MCU is on the board, but it looks cool, nonetheless.
 When I get my hands on some, I’ll post my findings here, of course.

 The nice thing is that they’re quite responsive on Github.
 One of our developers at meltmedia has already done a pull request to their code for iOS and they’ve rolled it in.
 I also like that they’ve not reinvented the wheel on Android and they’ve based their code on the Radius Networks BLE beacon stuff.
 As of January 20, 2014, looks like some people have gotten ahold of their beacons (based on tweet in their feed).

 iBeacons Development, Code, Hacking… Whatever it takes.

-iBeacons classes are available in the CoreLocation framework in iOS7, but I don’t believe it’s available in desktop OS X devices running Mavericks.
+iBeacons classes are available in the CoreLocation framework in iOS, but I don’t believe it’s available in desktop OS X devices running Mavericks (that I could find in a quick check, anyway).
 I haven’t verified this fact myself, but this article from Blended Cocoa indicates it is iOS-only.
 The article does show how to use a Mavericks desktop device as a beacon if it has the latest Bluetooth 4.0 hardware inside.

 I’m not going to dig super-deep into how to get a module up and running. estimote and tōd and a number of others make modules that are ready to go and most offer their own SDKs.
 As for the iOS part, below is the bare minimum.